Expert articles Daily Management System Lean Management

 Just keep your board simple.
 Update it daily.
 Make sure everyone knows how to use it.

-KPIs track how your team or process is performing.
+Performance metrics track how your team or process is performing.
 They show whether you’re meeting your goals or falling behind.
-In LDM, KPIs are front and center on your visual board.
+In LDM, performance metrics are front and center on your visual board.

-Start with a few important metrics, like productivity, quality, safety, or customer satisfaction.
+Start with a few core indicators: productivity, quality, safety, or customer satisfaction.
 Update them every day.
 Don’t wait for monthly reports.
-When you see a dip in performance, you can act fast.
+When you see a dip in performance, you can act fast and assign improvement activities before the problem compounds.

 Remember: If it’s not measured, it’s not managed.